 - produce the list or record for inspection at the request of a Customs officer or other authorised officer

 Prior quarantine clearance may be required to import any material of biological origin (human, animal, plant or bacterial).
-The importer should contact the Department of Agriculture, Fisheries and Forestry to see if an import permit is required.
+The importer should contact the Department of Agriculture to see if an import permit is required.

 The TGA often receives enquiries from people who want to import Hoodia or Traditional Chinese Medicine products.
-Please read the brochures on these topics which are available from the Department of Sustainability, Environment, Water, Population and Communities:
+Please read the brochures on these topics which are available from the Department of the Environment:

 - Pills, plants and animals, a guide to complementary medicines trade and conservation